alethena/Alethena-Shares-Token/README.md

 To revcover the shares, she can do the following:

-1. From an address B, she calls the 'prepareClaim' function and submits a package cosisting of the hash of the string concatenation of a nonce, address B address A
+1. From an address B, she calls the 'prepareClaim' function and submits a package cosisting of the hash of the string concatenation of
+    `a nonce`,
+    `address B`,
+    `address A`.

 The hashed package (along with a timestamp) gets stored as a struct in a mapping with key 'address B'.

-2. After waiting sufficiently long (as defined by the preClaimPeriod), Alice will call the 'claimLost' function with the following arguments: address A the nonce used in step 1
+2. After waiting sufficiently long (as defined by the preClaimPeriod), Alice will call the 'claimLost' function with the following arguments:
+    `address A`,
+    `the nonce used in step 1`.
 Furthermore, in this function call she needs to send a sufficient amount of ether to be used as collateral (as defined by the collateralRate).

-3. Again after waiting for a while, this time defined by 'claimPeriod', Alice gets her shares back by calling the function 'resolveClaim'
+3. Again after waiting for a while, this time defined by 'claimPeriod', Alice gets her shares back by calling the function 'resolveClaim'.
 This will transfer the tokens from address A to address B and return the ether collateral back to Alice.

 There can only be one claim per address at a time.
 To prevent frontrunning, the commit reveal mechanism was employed.